 You can access a Vali in any text field by starting to type a '$' sign and you will get a list of all existing Valis to choose from.

-You can create Valis in a component by filling in a name (should be a type name for Valis with a type), a formula and a unit in the top form and hitting 'Save'.
+You can create Valis in a component by first clicking the plus symbol in the bottom right corner of the screen.
+Then continue by filling in a name (should be a type name for Valis with a type), a formula and a unit in the top form and hitting 'Save'.

 You can see more information about the Vali by clicking on the arrow to the left of the name.

 Any text or number that is underlined is editable.
 Just click on the text/number to change the value.